Diet vs. Exercise: What’s More Important?

 But can a one-hour session of exercise, no matter how strenuous, make up for the 8 hours we sit at a desk and a further 1 or 2 hours we spend in front of the TV?
 Impossible.

-Diet vs. exercise: exercise alone is not enough
+Diet vs. exercise: why exercise alone is not enough

 Studies show that the push for increased physical activity levels in recent years has not reduced the obesity rate at all.
 From this the conclusion is clear: it’s the food we eat that caused this epidemic in the first place.

-Sure, you can say I’m biased because I am a nutritionist, but the numbers and facts don’t lie.
+Sure, you can say I’m biased because I am in the nutrition service business, but the numbers and facts don’t lie.

 And that’s why I’m still left baffled as to why the first thing many people do when they reach a breaking point and want to make sudden, healthy changes in their lives is to join a gym.
 Regular gym attendance and exercise should accompany healthy, balanced eating habits, not be a replacement for them.